Maxsem4/noteTaker/README.md

 ## Description

-noteTaker is an app that creates notes from user input and save then on a server.
+noteTaker is an app that creates notes from user input and save them on a server.

 ## 🚀 How to Use?